Joselyn Dumas: Music

-Philanthropy and Other Ventures
+Philanthropy and other ventures

-She believes in giving back to society, especially where children are concerned.
-Her passion for philanthropic work led to the establishment of the Joselyn Canfor-Dumas Foundation (JCDF) to help address the needs of vulnerable children from all backgrounds and regions of Ghana.
+Dumas established the Joselyn Canfor-Dumas Foundation (JCDF) to support vulnerable children in Ghana.
 The JCDF undertook a project focused on autism.

 Dumas co-produced the Miss Malaika Ghana beauty pageant from 2008 to 2010.
 She has served as a brand ambassador for Range Rover Evoque Ghana and Jobberman Ghana, a job advertisement company.

-In 2025, Joselyn Dumas, together with media personality Nathan Kwabena Anokye Adisi, was named as a Brand Ambassador for GoldBod Jewellery, a subsidiary of the Ghana Gold Board.
+In 2025, Dumas and media personality Nathan Kwabena Anokye Adisi were named brand ambassadors for GoldBod Jewellery, a subsidiary of the Ghana Gold Board.